Needle felting. What is it? What supplies do you need? And what's with all the different types of sheep's wool and needles?

 It probably doesn't need saying, but needles are sharp.
 And felting needles have additional barbs on them that are also sharp!
 As you poke your needle into your felt, you need something for the needle to hit that can't be damaged and won't dull the tip of your needle.
 Enter, the needle felting mat.

-There are three basic types of mats for needle felting: Foam, Wool and Burlap.
+We have three basic types of mats for needle felting: Foam, Wool and Burlap.

 Foam Felting Mat